sohail019/Complete-ReactJS/02 _Reactv19_By_Thapa/04_State_Management/notes/notes.md

 - **Avoid Redundancy:** By deriving values from existing state, you avoid storing redundant data.
 - **Consistency:**  Ensure that derived values are always in sync with the underlying state or props.
 - **Simplicity:** Reduces the complexity of State Management by minimizing the number of state variables.

+## Lifting Up State
+- Lifting up State in React is a common pattern used to manage shared state between multiple components.
+- When two or more components need to share and sync data, the state must be managed at a common ancestor of those components.
+- This process of moving the state to the closest common ancestor is known as "lifting up state."

+### Why you need to Lifting up State in React?
+1. **Sharing State Between Components:**
+    - When multiple components need access to the same state, it's often necessary to lift the state up to their nearest common ancestor.
+    - This ensures that both components can read from and update the state.
+    - **Example:** Consider a form with a set of input fields (e.g., a name field and an email field) and a submit button.
+Both fields may need to access the same form data to be submitted correctly.
+By lifting the state up to the parent component, you can ensure that both input fields and the button have access to the same state.

+2. **Avoid Prop Drilling:**
+    - Lifting up state helps avoid the problem of "prop drilling," where you pass down props through multiple layers of components, even if those intermediate components don't need the data.
+    - By lifting the state to a higher component, you reduce the need to pass props through many levels, making the code more maintainable and easier to understand.

+3. **Keeping Data in Sync:**
+    - When the state is lifted to a common ancestor, you ensure that all child components view and update the same state.
+This keeps the data in sync across components, preventing discrepancies.
+    - **Example:** Suppose you have a temperature conversion app with two components: one for Celsius and one for Fahrenheit.
+Both need to display the same temperature, just in different units.
+Lifting the state up ensures that when one temperature is updated, the other automatically reflects the change.

+4. **Centralized State Management:**
+    - Lifting up state centralizes the management of shared data, making it easier to debug and manage.
+    - You can control the state in one place, and all dependent components will update accordingly.